All Episodes

 The problems go far beyond just the New York Times.

-They also are impacting the Boston Globe, which is also owned by the New York Times Company, which is a company run by a little pinch.
+They also are impacting the Boston Globe, which is also owned by the New York Times Company, which is a company run by Little Pinch.

 And so there's this story where this is from editor and publisher.

-An unusual letter to New York Times Company Chairman Pinch Schultzberger from a collection of Massachusetts politicians, which of course is the drive-by media charming way to phrase a bunch of fat liberals, ranging from Senator Edward Kennedy to local Boston City Council members urged the owners of the Boston Globe to resist likely cutbacks at the financially strapped newspaper.
+An unusual letter to New York Times Company Chairman Pinch Schulzberger from a collection of Massachusetts politicians, which of course is the drive-by media charming way to phrase a bunch of fat liberals, ranging from Senator Edward Kennedy to local Boston City Council members, urged the owners of the Boston Globe to resist likely cutbacks at the financially strapped newspaper.

 The letter was dated yesterday, states, quote, it is our interest and duty to help preserve quality journalism in Boston and throughout the New England region, adding that Boston Globe journalists have risked and in some cases given their lives in pursuit of news from the world's most dangerous war zones and treacherous locales.